Aster0/UnifiedStorage/README.md

 This mod aims to be as simple as it could be, and also helping to keep your chest/any other storage block aesthetics in your world!

+_* This mod is inspired by Applied Energistics 2 & Refined Storage.
+However, I felt that players new to Minecraft Mods might not understand such an intricate system at the get-go.
+So, this mod is targeted mainly for early game setups, where you might not have enough resources to setup other mods' intricate storage systems._

 ## Features
 - Easy to learn - Just use a network card & link up all your storages!
 - Decorate each Storage Controller with your own blocks/items.